kailash-manasarovar/statement/docs/timeline/2022/november.md

 - Eventually, we all noticed Patricia wasn't with us.
 Christine said she was talking with the Spanish people as she knew them.
 - Patricia reappeared at some point and we continued on.
 - At the end of the walk we went for coffee in Benijembla.
 I am shepherded next to Patricia at the table.
-- Patricia and I then got up together to walk back to the cars, and she noticed the same group that she had seen up on the trail sitting at a table in a cafe.
+- Patricia and I then get up together to walk back to the cars, and she noticed the same group that she had seen up on the trail sitting at a table in a cafe.
 - She told me she wanted to speak to one of them.
 As we walked towards them, one of the men in the group got up and, as if she didn't know him at all, even though he was the part of the same group we had met earlier, she asked him about something to do with the landscape and paths on a map that she had in her hand.
 - It was the man pictured below with what looks to be his father.

 ![Hornero or whatever his name is, and his dad](../../content/images/hornero/horn-pic-4.jpg).

+- Except, it was probably not this man and instead the younger brother of this man, although they do look alike (and I believe the photo is quite old and closer to the age of the actual man I saw in Benijembla).
+- The man in Benijembla that afternoon was [man two of the switcheroo set](../../crimes/protagonists/vidal-sastre.md#the-brother-or-mark-from-english-class-in-2013), the same man that had lived next door to me from time to time in [Lourdes in 2021](../2021/march.md#the-portuguese-man-next-door).
 - I wasn't included in the discussion between them and, while I was standing there, I noticed a woman sitting on the bench outside the Bon Aire restaurant, just where this guy had got up from.

 ![Bon Aire restaurant in Benijembla](../../content/images/restaurante-bon-aire.png)